major macro economic indicators

 (e): Estimate (f): Forecast

-- Member of the OECD and the Pacific Alliance
+- Member of the OECD, the Pacific Alliance and the CPTPP (Comprehensive and Progressive Agreement for Trans-Pacific Partnership)

-- Small and open economy vulnerable to external shocks given the dependence on copper and on Chinese demand
+- Small and open economy, vulnerable to external shocks due to dependence on copper and Chinese demand

-- Income and wealth disparity, poor education and health systems, fostering social discontent
+- Disparity in incomes and wealth, mediocre education and healthcare systems, fostering social discontent

 Promissory notes, cheques and bills of exchange are frequently used for commercial transactions in Chile.
 In an event of default, it offers creditors some safeguards, including access to the summary proceeding (Juicio Ejecutivo).
 Under a juicio ejecutivo, based on his appraisal of the documents submitted, a first instance judge (Juzgado Civil) may order a debtor to pay at the moment of the notification – if the debtor fails to do so, his property will be seized.
 These documents may need to be validated by court before becoming legally enforceable.